denten-books/plain-text/main.md

 automation of experience.
 In refracting ourselves through the gaze of the technological other we see the human world anew.

-From this perspective, electricity--the "language" of wires--is not a media format intended for human consumption.
+From this perspective, electricity---the "language" of wires---is not a media format intended for human consumption.
 One could learn to understand telegraph intercourse through electrocution, by applying the wire directly to the skin.
 Direct brain-computer interfaces promise to do more or less exactly that and